browserengineering/book/book/visual-effects.md

 [mixing]: https://en.wikipedia.org/wiki/Color_mixing

 [^mostly-models]: Mostly.
-Some more advanced blending modes are difficult, or perhaps impossible, in real-world physics.
+Some more advanced blending modes on the web are difficult, or perhaps impossible, in real-world physics.

 Color mixing means we need to think carefully about the order of